Signup for our Newsletter

 Wetlands provide important habitat for species that rely upon seasonal vernal pools, a habitat type that is increasingly scarce.
 The intact forests are important for helping to purify water flowing to the Merrimack River.

 The two pieces on the north side of River Road lie adjacent to the Merrimack River.
-One of these is almost completely flooded, and likely harbors wild rice, a rare plant that is critical food and habitat for waterfowl.
-The other piece is dry enough to offer the opportunity for foot access to the Merrimack River.
+One of these is almost completely flooded, and likely still harbors wild rice, a rare plant that is critical food and habitat for waterfowl.

 With support from the Open Space Committee, West Newbury residents voted in 2019 to approve $75,000 in Community Preservation Act (CPA) funds for the purchase of a Conservation Restriction on the River Road property.